 A training exercise known as ‘the deep cave SAREX’ (search and rescue exercise) is held every three years.
 The event attracts cavers from around New Zealand.
-The purpose is to ensure that the police, air force and cave rescue personnel gain experience, increase their skills, and test equipment.
-A scenario is described and then participants follow rescue procedures to find and retrieve the ‘victims’.
-In 2004 the event was in the Bulmer Cavern, in north-west Nelson.
-The team members (pictured) have gathered to make a cup of tea after completing the exercise.
+Its purpose is to ensure that police, air force and cave rescue personnel gain experience, increase their skills, and test equipment.
+A scenario is described and the participants follow rescue procedures to find and retrieve the ‘victims’.
+In 2004 the event was held in the Bulmer Cavern, in north-west Nelson.
+The team members pictured have gathered to make a cup of tea after completing the exercise.

 Te whakamahi i tēnei tūemi